Wollongong City Council

 - Environmental sensors

-The Illawarra-Shoalhaven Smart Water Management project will use smart technology solutions and develop data analytics to respond to and improve storm-water management, water quality, flood mitigation and access to information to ensure community safety in flash flood events.
-This project is a regional collaboration between local government, tertiary and secondary education institutes, the water industry and the development sector.
+The Illawarra-Shoalhaven Smart Water Management project is using smart technology solutions and developing data analytics to respond to and improve storm-water management, water quality, flood mitigation and access to information to ensure community safety in flash flood events.
+This project is a regional collaboration between local government, tertiary and secondary education institutes and industry.

-The management of stormwater is a key responsibility for local governments and major challenge to consider in planning for urban growth to address Australia's ever expanding population.
+Over the past 50 years the Illawarra-Shoalhaven has experienced 33 floods classiffied as serious to extreme due to the challenging and unique local topography.
+Stormwater management is a key responsibility for local governments and a major challenge to consider in planning for urban growth.
 Annually, significant investment is required to manage our waterways and install, renew and upgrade stormwater infrastruture to safely convey stormwater to local waterways while minimising the impact on water quality and the risk and impact of flooding.

-With 85 percent of Australians living within 50km of coastal areas and waterways, their communities have resigned themselves to the realities of weather extremities such as flood and storms impacting their towns and businesses.
-The project will improve public safety and water management outcomes in relation to such severe weather events through collecting, monitoring, gathering, sharing and interpreting of relevant and meaningful data.
+With 85 percent of Australians living within 50km of coastal areas and waterways, these communities have resigned themselves to the realities of weather extremities such as flood and storms impacting their towns and businesses.
+The outcomes from this project can be shared with these communities across Australia to help improve community safety and stormwater management.